durairajasivam/IoTEdge-Vuejs-WebApp/README.md

 ## Description

-Deploying Vuejs Webapp as Azure IoTedge Module
+Deploying Vuejs Webapp as a Azure IoTedge Module

 Take Note!!! as of now (15/9/2021) - IoT Edge does not support Node.js modules using Windows containers.